UTokyo-FT-MBQC/ls-pattern-compile/README.md

 pattern = compile_canvas(graph, xflow=xflow, x_parity=x_parity, z_parity=[])
 ```

+> Enums such as `BoundarySide` and `EdgeSpecValue` inherit from `str`, so legacy string literals still work, but using the enum constants enables static analysis and IDE completion.

 For more complete examples including merge/split operations and error simulation, see the `examples/` directory:

 - `examples/merge_split_mockup.py` - Fault-tolerant merge and split with error simulation